kit-ty-kate/lib-pxp/src/pxp-engine/example_readme.txt

 {1 The [readme] processor}

-The task of the [readme] processor is to convert a document conforming to the XML DTD "readme.dtd" to an HTML document or a text document.
+The task of the [readme] processor is to convert a document conforming to the XML DTD "readme.dtd" into an HTML document or a text document.
+This example especially demonstrates how to use node extensions to add custom methods to nodes (see {!Intro_extensions}), and how to use the object-oriented feature of late binding so that every node type behaves differently.

 Note that the converter code dates back from 1999.
-Nowadays I would have written it in a different style.
+Nowadays I would probably have written it as a purely functional transformer.
+This task is now left to the reader...

 {2 The [readme] DTD}